MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 ---
-title: Tutorial- Use Apache Spark to query a KQL Database
+title: Tutorial- Use a notebook with Apache Spark to query a KQL Database in Real-time Analytics
 description: Learn how to import and query the NYC GreenTaxi notebook in your Microsoft Fabric environment using Apache Spark. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster
 ms.topic: tutorial
-ms.date: 04/17/2023
+ms.date: 04/24/2023
 ms.search.form: product-kusto
 ---

-# Tutorial: Use Apache Spark to query a KQL Database
+# Tutorial: Use a notebook with Apache Spark to query a KQL Database

 Notebooks are both readable documents containing data analysis descriptions and results as well as executable documents that can be run to perform data analysis.
 In this article, you learn how to use a [!INCLUDE [product-name](../includes/product-name.md)] notebook to read and write data to a KQL Database using Apache Spark.
 This tutorial uses precreated datasets and notebooks in both the Real-time Analytics and the Data Engineering environments in [!INCLUDE [product-name](../includes/product-name.md)].
 For more information on notebooks, see [How to use [!INCLUDE [product-name](../includes/product-name.md)] notebooks](../data-engineering/how-to-use-notebook.md).